 With the support of experienced and qualified staff, you’ll use facilities that reflect the work environment you’ll enter after graduation.
 Studying at our expanding City Centre Campus, you’ll be immersed in a creative environment with the chance to be inspired by the urban architecture of Birmingham.

-The city plays host to regular festivals that celebrate architecture, including the Birmingham Architecture Festival, RIBA West Midlands’ Love Architecture Festival and Still Walking.
+The city plays host to regular festivals that celebrate architecture, including the Birmingham Architecture Festival and Still Walking, so there are lots of opportunities to explore the possibilities and potential of the built environment.

 Regular field trips to construction projects throughout the Midlands will add further colour and relevance to your studies as you gain inspiration from a variety of landscapes and settings.